'Bodies drop' as Walmart manager kills 6 in Virginia attack - NewsBreak

 'Bodies drop' as Walmart manager kills 6 in Virginia attack

 CHESAPEAKE, Va.
-(AP) — A Walmart manager pulled out a handgun before a routine employee meeting and began firing wildly around the break room of a Virginia store, killing six people in the nation’s second high-profile mass shooting in four days, police and witnesses said.
+(AP) — A Walmart manager pulled out a handgun before a routine employee meeting and began firing wildly around the break room of a Virginia store, killing six people in the nation’s second high-profile mass shooting in four days, police and witnesses said Wednesday.

 The gunman was dead when officers arrived late Tuesday at the store in Chesapeake, Virginia's second-largest city.
 Authorities said he apparently shot himself.
 Police were trying to determine a motive.
 One employee described watching “bodies drop” as the assailant fired haphazardly, without saying a word.

 “He was just shooting all throughout the room.
 It didn’t matter who he hit.
 He didn’t say anything.
-He didn’t look at anybody in any specific type of way," Briana Tyler, a Walmart employee, said Wednesday.
+He didn’t look at anybody in any specific type of way," said Briana Tyler, a Walmart employee.

 Six people were wounded in the shooting, which happened just after 10 p.m. as shoppers were stocking up ahead of the Thanksgiving holiday.
 Police said they believe about 50 people were in the store at the time.

-Note: This story has been updated to correct the age of Tyneka Johnson to 22, according to new information from police.